nikhita/github-contrib/README.md

 Please note that Github has a rate limit of 30 requests per minute for the search API so this will take some time fetch all results.
 But don't worry, it should not take more than a few minutes! :smile:

+The org and github-handle arguments are currently mandatory.

 ```
 github-contrib : v0.1.0
 USAGE: